sekur1ty/Pastebin-Scraper/Readme.txt

-Simple pair of Perl scripts to monitor the public files on Pastebin.com for files containing strings of interest.
+A simple pair of Perl scripts to monitor the public files on Pastebin.com for files containing strings of interest.

 Pastebin.pl monitors pastebin, downloading all new files and keeping those of interest.